 8. Are hospital experiences included in the program?

-Yes, these hospital experiences are called clinical/practicum.
-The nursing curriculum consists of courses in both nursing theory and nursing practicum/clinical.
-The nursing practicum is provided at agencies located primarily in Blackwell, Ponca City, Stillwater and Enid.
+Yes, the nursing curriculum consists of courses in both nursing theory and nursing practicum.
+Clinical experiences are provided at agencies located primarily in Ponca City, Stillwater and Enid.
 Other health care facilities provide specific clinical experiences.
-All student learning activities are planned, supervised and evaluated by Northern nursing faculty and are chosen to provide experiences with patients of all age groups in varying degrees of wellness.
-Because of the limited availability of clinical experiences in mental health and pediatrics, students will travel to the metro Oklahoma City area.
+All student learning activities are planned, supervised and evaluated by Northern nursing faculty and are chosen to provide experiences with clients of all age groups in varying degrees of wellness.
+Because of the limited availability of clinical experiences in mental health and pediatrics, students will travel to the Oklahoma City area.

 9. What kind of job can I get after I graduate?

-Once the RN license is obtained after successfully passing the NCLEX-RN exam, graduates are prepared to perform entry level staff RN positions that provide direct patient care, requiring application of technical nursing skills.
+Once the RN license is obtained after successfully passing the NCLEX-RN exam, graduates are prepared to obtain an entry level RN staff position.
+These positions provide direct client care to all individuals across the lifespan.
 In fact, 6 months after graduation over 90% of the graduates have jobs in the following areas: medical, surgical, obstetrical, pediatric, ICU, ER, geriatrics, or psychiatric nursing.

 10. Is financial aid available?